 Black Tech Nation is the only organization committed to building a Black tech ecosystem in Pittsburgh.
-The chapter is open to any person of color involved--directly or indirectly--in STEM, from founders, to tech professionals, to parents of STEM students.
+The chapter is open to any person of color involved—directly or indirectly—in STEM, from founders to tech professionals and parents of STEM students.

 Black Tech Nation defines its strategy as “Gather.
 Connect.
 Affect.”
 Under that guiding principle, the organization runs local meetups, partners with tech companies to introduce new policies, and teaches Black students in Pittsburgh how to code.
-It was founded and is run by Kelauni Cook, a software developer and the co-founder of blockchain startup Distributed49.
+It is run by Founder and CEO Kelauni Cook.

 Black Tech Unplugged